-When you get to the stage of purchasing and financing your new car, the loan value is the amount of financing that the lender is willing to provide toward the purchase of the car.
-This amount can depend on a number of factors including your financial stability, credit score, or even the conditions of an unfulfilled loan on your current car.
-In order to get the most favorable financing, you may need to pay off any current auto loan.
+When you get to the stage of purchasing and financing your new car, the loan value is the amount of financing that the lender is willing to provide toward the purchase.
+This amount can depend on a number of factors including your financial stability, credit score, trade-in amount, down payment, and the conditions of any unfulfilled loan on your current car.